 Some dear friends were paying attention and decided to pray about it.
 They spread the word and also contacted the Denton High School Family Assistance Foundation, founded by some of my classmates, and they agreed to assist.

 And now here we are - mother, daughter, and granddaughter - living together and caring for one another in a comfortable and warm home.
 Dad is 5 minutes away so that Mom can spend plenty of time with him.
 My office and my daughter's school are both close by as well.
 The last year was full of hospital stays, grief and uncertainty.
 Now Mom's health has drastically improved, and slowly the Lord has tended to her grief and brought us all closer together.

 Each one of you had a part in God's plan.
 Because of your generosity, we were able to make a down payment on a home.
 And we are so very grateful.
 God planted the seeds in May, and on August 31 we were moving into a home - Amazing!

-Denton High Cares grant recipient, July 2016
+Denton High Cares Grant Recipient, July 2016

-Denton High Cares grant recipient, April 2016
+Denton High Cares Grant Recipient, September 2016

 I have no words right now.
 Thank you so much a hundred times over.
 I am so grateful my hands are shaking because of the joy.
 I have two puffs of asthma medicine left and I was trying to hold on to it.
 I didn’t know how I would get my next medication.
 I am truly blessed by this - thank you from the bottom of my heart.
 I didn’t put up a tree because I wasn’t able to get my kids anything for Christmas.
 Thank you to your entire organization!